Gaelmare/WaterFlasks/README.md

 # WaterFlasks
 Water Flasks TFC/Minecraft mod, inspired by Emris's Leather Water Sac for 1.7.10.

-For Minecraft 1.18.2 (and 1.12.2) + TerraFirmaCraft TNG.
+For Minecraft 1.20.1, 1.18.2, and 1.12.2 as an addon to TerraFirmaCraft TNG.

-See TerraFirmaCraft #addons discord channel for support: https://invite.gg/terrafirmacraft
+See the TerraFirmaCraft discord #content thread for WaterFlasks support: https://invite.gg/terrafirmacraft

 All code and resources used according to their published licenses.